dkurbel/credit-risk-classification/README.md

 # Dependencies

-## This code uses Scikit-learn and Imbalanced-learn.
+## This code uses Scikit-learn and Imbalanced-learn, as well as Pandas and NumPy.

 # Results